ACT vs SAT…an important choice and an epic battle that most high school students will have to take sides on.

 SAT: The SAT is scored on a range between 400 and 1600.
 This is based on adding your Reading/Writing score from 200-800 and Math score from 200-800 together.
 Note that even though there are three main multiple choice sections to the SAT—Reading, Writing, and Math—Reading and Writing are combined into one score out of 800.
 This is different from the old SAT, on which students received a score out of 800 on each of the three sections, meaning the highest score on the old SAT was 2400.

-We’ve made you an awesome chart that will allow you to easily convert your ACT scores to new SAT scores or old SAT scores.
+We’ve made you an awesome chart that will allow you to easily convert your ACT scores to new SAT scores.
+To convert your ACT scores to old SAT scores (on the 600-2400 scale), we have a post where you can convert your ACT scores to new SAT scores or old SAT scores.
 Check it out!

 The SAT and ACT take turns on months (except in June, October, and December).
-The ACT is offered 6 times per year and the SAT is offered 7 times per year
+Both tests are offered 7 times per year.

 Here’s a handy chart to keep it straight:

-*The January SAT will only be offered through January 2017.
-Starting in August 2017, an August SAT will be offered.
+*The January SAT was only offered through January 2017.
+From August 2017, an August SAT has been available.

 This chart compares the general cost (and the hidden fees) of both exams: